-Dropbox is one of the oldest cloud storage solutions available, and still continues to represent a large number of happy users loyal to the platform since it came to the fore, along with enterprise users who require safe and secure vanilla storage from people who are at it long before Google ever brought Google Drive to the masses.
-Google is the latest entrant with its Google Drive and its integration with Gmail along with the ubiquity of being integrated into the Android mobile operating system makes it an instant choice for most users today.
-An interplay between services is always welcome for the consumers, and that is no different for Dropbox and Google Drive.
+Dropbox is one of the oldest cloud storage solutions available and continues to represent a large number of happy users loyal to the platform since it came to the fore, along with enterprise users who require safe and secure vanilla storage from people who are at it long before Google ever brought Google Drive to the masses.
+Google is the latest entrant with Google Drive.
+Its integration with Gmail and its integration into the Android mobile operating system make it an instant choice for most users today.
+An interplay between services is always welcome for the consumers, which is no different for Dropbox and Google Drive.

-Users love Dropbox for simplicity and ease of use and its integrations, apps that are available on all platforms and its robust service spanning years, but it cannot be ignored that all of Dropbox’s goodness still pales when compared to the ubiquity of Google and how it integrates all of Google Services together to create a powerful platform for personal and office productivity that Dropbox as a cloud storage service provider cannot and does not match.
+Users love Dropbox for simplicity and ease of use and its integrations, apps available on all platforms, and robust service spanning years.
+However, it cannot be ignored that all of Dropbox’s goodness still pales when compared to Google's ubiquity and how it integrates all of Google Services to create a powerful platform for personal and office productivity.
+Dropbox, as a cloud storage service provider, cannot and does not match.
 Dropbox is, despite its bells and whistles, a cloud storage service through and through.
-Google on the other hand provides a full spectrum of services tied together, of which Google Drive is one arm.
+On the other hand, Google provides a full spectrum of services tied together, of which Google Drive is one arm.
 Regardless of the pros and cons of each service, and the fact that Google gives 15 GB for free and Dropbox gives just 2 GB for free, people are more connected to their phones and email today than ever.
 This, coupled with office productivity, means that people naturally gravitate towards using Google Drive more than Dropbox.

 Here’s how Dropbox and Google Drive stack up on some metrics: